chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 description: "With the release of 5.8 and 6.0, Hoyo has given us further evidence that Signora will be playable despite her not returning in 5.8 as I've predicted.
 We take a look into what's new, and what this means for Signora mains."
 image: /images/signora/aww.png
 ---
-**Last updated: 2026-05-14**.
-Added some thoughts regarding the upcoming 6.6 patch.
+**Last updated: 2026-05-17**.
+Last-minute addition of a theory on Scara and Signora's chibi merch rarity I've suspected since September, on top of the previous addition of some thoughts regarding the upcoming 6.6 patch.

 Please see the commit history to see what changed.
 This will be updated over time as new information surfaces. **Additionally, you can now check out the table of contents to find out what's new and updated.**